LukeGarnham/Stumps-and-Studs-MS4/README.md

  2)  Does the form behave as expected?:

  a)  The previous & next buttons and tabs which enable users to navigate the form should enable when all required fields have a value and be disabled otherwise.
-These buttons to do conduct any validation checks other than whether a value is entered into a required field.
+These buttons do not conduct any validation checks other than whether a value is entered into a required field.
  b)  If the users has saved their default phone number and delivery details, the form should pre-populate with this information.
  c)  If the save delivery checkbox is ticked, completing the form should update/save the details to their user profile.
  d)  If the save delivery checkbox is unticked, the default information should stay as it was i.e. it is not overwritten.